 - a.
-The Permittee shall prohibit to the MEP the discharge or disposal of used motor vehicle fluids and household hazardous wastes into the MS4.
-Specific activities to be completed under this item are: - Make available material educating the public about used oil facility locations, hotline numbers, and alternatives to toxic materials; - 2) Annual, at a minimum, inspections of municipal maintenance shops and equipment yards; - 3) Advertise the location of used oil collection facilities; and - 4) Provide employee training, at a minimum of annually, on spill prevention at all municipal facilities where oils or toxic materials are used.
+The Permittee shall prohibit, to the MEP, the discharge or disposal of used motor vehicle fluids and household hazardous wastes into the MS4.
+Specific activities to be completed under this item are: - 1.
+Make available material educating the public about used oil facility locations, hotline numbers, and alternatives to toxic materials; - 2.
+Annually, at a minimum, inspect the municipal maintenance shops and equipment yard; - 3.
+Advertise the location of used oil collection facilities; and - 4.
+Provide employee training annually, at a minimum, on spill prevention at all municipal facilities where oils or toxic materials are used. - b.
+The Permittee shall include within the SWMPP the following information: - 1.
+Procedures to further develop, revise, implement, and enforce a program for oils, toxics, and household hazardous waste control to include educational information and employee training. - c.
+The Permittee shall report each year in the Annual Report the following information: - 1.
+Quantities of Household Hazardous Waste (HHW) and used oil collected; - 2.
+Inspection reports of municipal maintenance shops and equipment yards;

+- 3. Oils, Toxics, and Household Hazardous Waste Control training materials

+- a.
+Dated attendance sheet; and

 - b.
-The Permittee shall include within the SWMPP the following information: - 1) Procedures to further develop, revise, implement, and enforce a program for oils, toxics, and household hazardous waste control to include educational information and employee training. - c.
-The Permittee shall report each year in the Annual Report the following information: - 1) Quantities of Household Hazardous Waste and used oil collected; - Inspection reports of municipal maintenance shops and equipment yards; and - 3) Oils, Toxics, and Household Hazardous Waste Control training materials - a.
-Dated attendance sheet; and - b.
 Titles of presentations.